lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 ## Step 1 - Adding two numbers

 The first test we are going to write is one that checks if the `Calc` class can perform an addition.
-Create the file `tests/test_calc.py` that will contain all the tests and insert this code
+Remove the code in `tests/test_calc.py` (those functions are just templates for your tests) and insert this code

 ``` python
 from calc.calc import Calc